quiltingcode/cave-of-query/README.md

 ## Title Page

-At the top of the website is the main title and an introduction to the quiz.
-The game logo is displayed here,
+Across the main home page screen, when you run the program, you are introduced to the game title 'The Cave of Query' and you are asked to enter your name, which starts the game.

 ![Homepage image](assets/images/title-page.png)